hhiroshell/oci-loadtester/README.md

-# oci-loadtester
+OCI Loadtester
+===

-Quick setup tool for Gatling load tester on the Oracle Cloud Infrastructure.
+Quick setup scripts for the Oracle Cloud Infrastructure compute services.
+Using this repository, you can get an instance it's kernel parameters has been tuned for running load generators (e.g. Gatling).